 A camels diet consists of grass, grains, seeds, twigs and even plants with thorns.
 A camel’s lips are thick to protect the camel from the thorns.

 They are ruminants which are animals with more than one stomach and digest food in two steps.
 First, animals will eat food.
 Next, it will eat the partially digested food called cud.
 Camels will chew cud up to 50 times before swallowing it.

 A camel can drink up to 40 gallons of water at one time and in under 3 minutes.

 A mother camel is pregnant for 13 months.
 She will give birth to one calf, twins are rare.

 A calf weighs between 80-90 pounds when they are born.
 They are around 4 ft tall.
 Just tall enough to reach its mother’s milk.

-Even though their mother’s milk is its main source of food, they will start to nibble on plants.
-After the calf turns two or three months old they will start eating food regularly.
+Even though their mother’s milk is their main source of food, they will start to nibble on plants.
+After the calf turns two or three months old it will start eating food regularly.

-Calves are born with very tiny humps that are barely visible.
+Calves are born with barely visible and very tiny humps.
 Their hump develops when they are finished nursing (getting milk) from their mother.